-5.2.7 Quality of Service (QoS)
+4.2.7 Quality of Service (QoS)

 Packet based networks are egalitarian best effort networks.
-This works amazing well for transferring large chunks of data from point A to point B. The network is able to work with all sorts of impairments and failures.
-However: best effort does not work as well with latency critical applications such as telephony.

-When a switch or router encounters congestion it buffers incoming packets until it is able to forward them to the next router.
+This works amazing well for transferring large chunks of data from point A to point B. The network functions in the presence of all sorts of impairments and failures.
+However: best effort does not work as well with latency critical applications such as telephony and streaming media.
+When a switch or router encounters congestion it buffers incoming packets until it is able to forward them.
 Quality of Service (QoS) allows latency critical data to go to the head of the line.
 This simple strategy works well if latency critical traffic is a small percent of the total so bumping its priority has little negative effect on other traffic.

-Given the low cost and high speed of consumer Ethernet equipment few QoS problems will occur on wired Ethernet LANs.
-Most consumer broadband links have relatively little upload capability QoS is a great help in managing this limited resource.
-Wireless LANs have less bandwidth then wired and benefit from QoS.
+Given the low cost and high speed of consumer Ethernet equipment few QoS problems occur on wired Ethernet LAN.
+Wireless LANs are slower and subject to radio interference benefit from QoS.
+Where QoS is most important is uploading to the Internet.
+Most consumer broadband links have relatively little upload capability.
+QoS is a great help in managing this limited resource.

-5.3 WiFi Ethernet Radio (WLAN)
+4.3 WiFi Ethernet Radio (WLAN)